fourcube/ltcp/README.md

 import (
 	"github.com/fourcube/ltcp"
  	"net"
 )

 func main() {
 	// Listens on some random, available port on all interfaces
 	// handles all connections with the ltcp.EchoHandler
 	//
-	// You can close the 'done' channel to stop the listener.
+	// You can send ltcp.Shutdown through the 'done' channel to stop the listener.
 	//
 	done := make(chan struct{})
 	addr, err :=	ltcp.ListenAny(ltcp.EchoHandler, done)